Campus Budget and Budgeting Reform Process

 - The campus must be proactive in response to the state’s current budget impasse and the reduced financial capacity of the state to support higher education over the longer run.

 - Based on feedback from the Council of Deans and the Campus Budget Advisory Task Force, the Office of the Provost has committed to leading a comprehensive reform of the current budgeting process.

 - Currently the expectation is that developing and implementing a new campus-wide budgeting process will take 24-36 months.

 - Actions underway at the present time include:

 - Budget planning to respond to the lack of current year (FY16 and FY17) funding from the state

 - Launching for a campus-wide budgeting reform initiative aimed at positioning the campus to operate with reduced reliance on state funding going forward.

-- Provost Feser recently made a series of public presentations regarding the budget:
+- Interim Provost Feser made a series of public presentations regarding the budget: